helium/HIP/0007-managing-hip-process.md

 As Helium Inc begins to share control over the development and management of the Helium Network, it's become clear we need a community-driven process for making changes to the protocol, network configuration, and other shared concerns.
-Fortunately, we are not the first to this problem, and this document draws heavily on the the Improvement Proposal processes of [Ethereum](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1.md), [Zcash](https://github.com/zcash/zips/blob/master/zip-0000.rst), [Rust](https://github.com/rust-lang/rfcs) and others.
+Fortunately, we are not the first to this problem, and this document draws heavily on the Improvement Proposal processes of [Ethereum](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1.md), [Zcash](https://github.com/zcash/zips/blob/master/zip-0000.rst), [Rust](https://github.com/rust-lang/rfcs) and others.